leostimpfle/leostimpfle.github.io/_posts/2024-02-03-non-separating_commas.markdown

 pattern = '(?:^|,)".*"(?:,|$)'
 {% endhighlight %}

-Applying the `pattern` to our `sample`, shows that it captures the relevant substrings:
+Applying the `pattern` to our `sample`, shows that it captures the relevant sub-strings:

 {% highlight ruby %}
 import re